Price Action Trading Strategies – 6 Setups that Work

 Have you ever heard the phrase history has a habit of repeating itself?
 Well, trading is no different.

 As you perform your analysis, you will notice common percentage moves will appear right on the chart.
-For example, if you are day trading, you may notice that the last 5 moves of a stock were all 5% to 6%.
+For example, you may notice that the last 5 moves of a stock were all 5% to 6%.

-I fully understand the market is limitless; however, it's better to play the odds with the greatest chance of occurring versus swinging for the fences.
+I fully understand the market is limitless; however, it's better to play the odds with the greatest chance versus swinging for the fences.
 Over the long haul, slow and steady always wins the race.

 To further illustrate this point, let's go to the charts.

 As a trader, do you think it would make sense to expect $2, $3, or $4 dollars of profit on a swing trade?
-At some point, the stock will make that sort of run, but there will be a ton of 60 to 80 cent moves before that occur.
+At some point, the stock will make that sort of run, but there will be a more 60 to 80 cent moves before that occur.

 #6 - Little to No Price Retracement